Aeolian Islands, Italy

 Stromboli has about 500 inhabitants and 4 villages.
 The main town is San Vincenzo, with its port, some bars, restaurants, and hotels.
 Then there is Ginostra, the island’s second port, reachable only by sea.
 The seaside villages of Piscità and Ficogrande are surrounded by Mediterranean vegetation.

 There are no cars on Stromboli, only electric vehicles, scooters and small buggies.
-In addition, the municipality of the island has decided not to disturb the night by artificial light.
+In addition, the municipality of the island has decided not to disturb the night with artificial light, so you won’t find any street lights here.

 As for health care services, in Stromboli there is a pharmacy and a medical clinic in San Vincenzo.